ncredinburgh/JavaForSmallTeams/style/300_prefer_immutable_objects.md

 ## Prefer immutable objects

+### Summary

+Where possible create objects with state that cannot be changed.

+### Details

 Mutable state makes programs harder to understand and maintain.

 If a value can be set in one place only then complexity is reduced and a subset of concurrency issues and other bugs can be avoided.
-For example if a object cannot be modified then you do not need to worry about its hashcode changing after it has been added to a set.
+For example if a object cannot be modified then you do not need to worry about its `hashcode` changing after it has been added to a set.

 Objects representing a value should be made immutable by default, falling back to mutability when it is clearly required.